abyssaldragonz/UICbites/README.md

 1. Clone or fork this repo
 2. Run the following commands in terminal
 3. `cd backend` to change directories to backend
-    *  `pip install -r requirements.txt` to install dependencies for python program
+    *  `pip install -r requirements.txt` to install dependencies for Python + Flask program
     * `python dataStorage.py` run the backend
+    * Note: There may be issues running this program in other Python environments such as Anaconda or Jupyter.
 4. In a new terminal window
 5. `cd frontend` to change directories to frontend
-    * `npm install` to install dependencies for react + vite frontend
+    * `npm install` to install dependencies for React + Vite frontend
     * `npm run dev` run the frontend